THS-International/website/src/markdown-pages/faq.md

           3. Do not use script blocker

           4. Do not use ad blockers

+          Also, please keep in mind that you do not have to provide your personal number or your phone number.
         title: My register button doesn't work!
 What do I do?
   - category: Event Sign Up
     questions: